Move Up Guidelines

 1. Should time and weather permit, the Tournament Director may designate Pro Classes for a Pro Pressure Point Shoot Down to determine the final order of finish.

 2. Designated classes may have a maximum of five participants.
-If there is a tie for score and bonus rings that would exceed five shooters the “Closest-to-the-12” tie-break procedure (see Scoring Rules “P”) will be used to determine the fifth position.
+If there is a tie for score and bonus rings that would exceed five shooters the “Closest-to-the-Center of the10-ring” tie-break procedure (see Scoring Rules “I”) will be used to determine the fifth position.

-3. Prior to the start of the Shoot Down all unknown class competitors will be provided a ten-minute period to judge the targets.
-Anyone not present for any of the judging period forfeits this opportunity and will be required to adhere to the Shoot Down pace without additional time for judging.
+3. Prior to the start of the Shoot Down all unknown class competitors will have a ten-minute period to judge the targets.
+Anyone not available for any of the judging period forfeits this opportunity and will be required to adhere to the Shoot Down pace without additional time for judging.

 4. The group will have one minute to shoot their respective target.
 Anyone not shooting within the allotted one minute will be given a zero for that target.
 Should weather condition dictate the Tournament Director may elect to extend the time allotted or suspend the use of the clock.